Nice, in the south-east of France, is a world-renowned destination and highly popular with tourists who want to enjoy the beach and warm sunshine.

 3. Saint Tropez

 Glitzy Saint Tropez may seem to be quite a change from middle-of-the-road Nice, but in reality it is only 70 miles (112 km) away.
-If you are looking for a luxurious beach holiday that will help you relax and enjoy life, Saint Tropez is the place to be.
+If you are looking for a luxurious beach holiday that will help you relax and enjoy life, the coastal town of Saint Tropez is the place to be.

 Now, I’m suggesting it on this list but the real glamor of Saint-Tropez is the nightlife and the people you meet.
 It is a party town, and just walking through its streets on a simple day trip, may not help you get to know this luxury enclave, compared to staying at least 1-2 nights.